aws/mynah-ui/docs/CONFIG.md

     }>;
     tabBarButtons?: TabBarMainAction[]; // Tab bar buttons will be shown on the right of the tab
-    maxUserInput: number; // max number of chars for the input field codeInsertToCursorEnabled?: boolean; // show or hide copy buttons on code blocks system wide codeCopyToClipboardEnabled?: boolean; // show or hide insert to cursor buttons on code blocks system wide
+    maxUserInput: number; // max number of chars for the input field
+    userInputLengthWarningThreshold: number; // The amount of characters in the input field necessary for the character limit warning to show codeInsertToCursorEnabled?: boolean; // show or hide copy buttons on code blocks system wide codeCopyToClipboardEnabled?: boolean; // show or hide insert to cursor buttons on code blocks system wide
     autoFocus: boolean; // auto focuses to input panel after every action